-If you plan on taking engineering as your career, you need to have passion for it because it can be a hard subject to grab onto.
-In this article, we will take you through the six easy steps you can follow if you want to become an engineer in Canada so let us get started.
+If you plan on taking engineering as your career path, you need to be prepared for a challenging but rewarding field.
+In this article, we will take you through the steps you can follow if you want to become an engineer in Canada, so let us get started.

 How to Become an Engineer in Canada